Top 21 Best Twitch Streamers (2020)

 6. Summit1g – 3,891,862 followers

-One of the original video game streamers, the former professional CS:GO player, Jaryd “summit1g” Lazar served as the inspiration for a number of big streamers, including Shroud himself.
+One of the original video game streamers, the former professional CS: GO player, Jaryd “summit1g” Lazar served as the inspiration for several big streamers, including Shroud himself.

-Summit1g streams a variety of titles, but mostly sticks to battle royales and FPS games, as well as Grand Theft Auto V.
+Summit1g streams a variety of titles but mostly sticks to battle royales and FPS games, as well as Grand Theft Auto V.

 5. Riot Games – 3,936,393 followers